sourav215/reactPractice/JavaScriptQuestions.md

 - A closure is the combination of a function bundled together with references to its surrounding state (the lexical environment).
 - A closure allows a function to access variables and other data from the outer scope, even after the outer function has returned (executed ).

+In other words,

+- closure is a `function instance` remembering its outer variables even after the outer function has executed.

 ### Advantages of closures

 1. They provide `data encapsulation`.